 Cheating on examinations in any form whatsoever - using concealed notes or crib sheets, getting help from another student, or giving help to another student - is a serious offense against academic honesty.
 The instructor has latitude in determining the grade on the examination and the grade for the course: the grade for the examination may be zero, the grade for the course F. Such instances will be reported to the Dean, who will require the student (or students) involved to sign the following statement: "Cheating on an examination (or helping someone else to cheat on an examination) is dishonest.
 I understand that repeating this offense will result in my suspension or permanent expulsion from AUR."
-The instance will also be entered on the student's record or, for a study-abroad student, reported to the home institution.
+The instance will also be entered on the student's record.
 A second instance will result in suspension or permanent expulsion from AUR.